In the past, Rhinophyma, characterised by a large, red, unsightly nose, was put down to alcohol abuse.

 However, there is no direct causal link that has been established between Rhinophyma and alcoholism, and people who never drink can get Rosacea, often a precursor to Rhinophyma.

-But, research shows that alcohol can increase the risk of getting Rosacea and trigger the progression from Rosacea to Rhinophyma.
+However, research shows that alcohol can increase the risk of getting Rosacea and trigger the progression from Rosacea to Rhinophyma.

 Quick alcohol rehab links